maya1190/Face_Detect_Trial_Project/README.txt

 The script uses the 'haarcascade_frontalface_default.xml' file for face detection.
 You can replace this file with a different cascade XML file for custom object detection.
 Note that the tree version is not used as it was found to work in a worse manner.

+License
+This project is licensed under the MIT License.
+Please review the LICENSE file for more details.

 Contributing:

 They are not needed as this is a closed project, just for practice and fun.